 Our safety officers are always available

-The Department of Public Safety has its offices in the back lobby of Forrer Hall.
+The Department of Public Safety offices are located at 439 W. 4th Street.
 Officers patrol the campus by foot, bicycle, and automobile 24 hours a day.

 Students or university employees can request a safety escort any time, day or night.
 A public safety officer will escort them by car, golf cart, or on foot within approximately one block of the campus.

 The campus is designed for safety

 Transylvania's campus is well lighted, especially parking lots and frequently traveled pathways.
 The facilities management staff inspects facilities regularly and responds immediately to reports of potential safety and security hazards.

-Over seventy emergency red phones are available in buildings or outside locations across campus.
+Over sixty emergency red phones are available in buildings or outside locations across campus.
 Anyone concerned about his or her personal safety or any other potentially hazardous situation can simply lift the receiver to automatically connect to DPS.

 Ten automated external defibrillators (AEDs) are also available across the campus.
 Public safety staff and others are trained in the use of the devices.